 - (a) Plan Requirements.
 Local Form 2084-4 (Chapter 13 Plan) must be used for all original, amended, or modified plans.
 All sections of the plan must be completed, or if not applicable marked with N/A or NONE.
 The treatment of all known secured or priority creditors must be disclosed in the plan.
-Varying provisions must be specific and not inconsistent with the Code, FRBP or Local Rules. - (b) Defaulted Residential Real Property Mortgage Payments.
-This subsection applies to all plans filed in this District when the debtor is in default under the terms of the mortgage as of the petition date or is in default after the petition date. - (1) Conduit Payments.
-Conduit payments must be made by the debtor to the trustee through the plan.
+Varying provisions must be specific and consistent with the Code, FRBP or Local Rules. - (b) Defaulted Payments on Claims Secured by Security Interests in Debtor's Principal Residence.
+This subsection applies to all plans filed in this District when the debtor is in default of obligations secured by a consensual non-HOA security interest in the debtor's principal residence. - (1) Conduit Payments.
+Conduit payments must be set forth in the plan form and made by the debtor to the trustee.
 A debtor may be excused from making conduit payments only by a Court order.
-If the debtor cures the arrearage, the debtor may seek to be excused from conduit payments by: - (A) Obtaining a Court order after notice to the trustee and all creditors; and - (B) Filing an amended or modified plan to eliminate future conduit payments.
+The debtor may seek to be excused from conduit payments by: - (A) Obtaining a Court order after notice to the trustee and holder or servicer of the secured obligation; and - (B) Filing an amended or modified plan to eliminate future conduit payments, if necessary.